-As news about the Coronavirus Disease 2019 or COVID-19 continues to spread, it is important that we, a people of faith, stay connected, prayerful and grounded in our shared love of God and neighbor.
-Pastor Carrie is committed to walking with you in this time of questions and uncertainty.
+As COVID-19 continues to be in our world, it is important that we, a people of faith, stay connected, prayerful and grounded in our shared love of God and neighbor.
+Pastor Ralph is committed to walking with you in this time of questions and uncertainty.
 Most importantly, God is with us and will continue to be in the days, weeks and months ahead.
 The words of the prophet Isaiah come to mind:

 But now thus says the Lord, the one who created … [and] formed you, O Israel: Do not fear, for I have redeemed you; I have called you by name, you are mind.
 When you pass through the waters, I will be with you; and through the rivers, they shall not overwhelm you; when you walk through fire you shall not be burned, and the flame shall not consume you.
 For I am the Lord your God, the Holy One of Israel, your Savior.

 For the safety and wellbeing of all, a CUMC COVID-19 Planning and Response Team has been assembled to help us prevent the spread of the infection of this virus and others.
-This team is actively involved in planning and adopting mitigation practices and closure policies to help keep the church healthy.
-We will be closely monitoring the situation and plan to follow recommended guidelines set forth by The Minnesota Annual Conference of The United Methodist Church, the Centers for Disease Control and Prevention (https://www.cdc.gov/) and the Minnesota Department of Health (https://www.health.state.mn.us/).
-We promise to be in regular communication with you about these decisions.
-The COVID-19 Planning and Response Team urges everyone to engage in frequent and thorough hand washing and has decided to implement the following practices moving forward:
+This team has been actively involved in researching and adopting mitigation practices and facility re-opening plans to help keep the church healthy.
+We will continue to closely monitor the situation and be in regular communication with you.

-As always, we will be livestreaming our Sunday worship services and we hope you will join us online!
+Should you not want to come to in-person worship, we will be livestreaming our Sunday worship services and we hope you will join us online!
 To watch the service live, go to our home page and click on “watch live.”
 To watch the service at a different time throughout the week, go to the home page and scroll down to the current sermon series graphic.
 Click on “watch.”
-If you visit the website on Sunday afternoon and do not yet see the service from that morning listed, please check back later.
-The service will be posted shortly.

-Please don't hesitate to let Pastor Carrie know if you have any questions or concerns.
-She is here to support you, your families, your ministries and your spiritual growth however possible.
+Please don't hesitate to let Pastor Ralph know if you have any questions or concerns.
+He is here to support you, your families, your ministries and your spiritual growth however possible.
 In the meantime, know that you are held in prayer.

 Simple Actions to Prevent the Spread of Infection: